sowjanyacv/Food-Print/README.md

 Our submission for the Athena Hcakathon in October 2022 on the theme "How can households reduce their carbon footprint?".

-FoodPrint is a web app that tackles food consumption's impact on carbon footprint emissions.
+FoodPrint is a web app that scans food receipts and detects high carbon footackles food consumption's impact on carbon footprint emissions.

 ## App Features
 - Scans users’ groceries receipt to calculate the food items’ carbon footprint